hoangphuocbk/tacker-specs/specs/queen/containerized-VNF-with-Kubernetes-as-VIM.rst

 There will be 2 options in VNF management:

 * New VNFM, that can be called as containerized VNFM.
-It seperates with the the old VNFM, because monitor, policy actions and management drivers will be different in Kubernetes environment.
+It separates out the the old VNFM, because monitor, policy actions and management drivers will be different in Kubernetes environment.

 * Add Kubernetes client [#third]_ as infra driver in the existing VNFM in Tacker.